ZcashFoundation/zcash-fpga/README.md

   - Both a fully pipelined high performance version and a slower but smaller resource utilization version
 * Addition and subtraction modules
   - Fully parameterized so that they can be used for large bit-width arithmetic
+* Extended Euclidean algorithm for calculating multiplicative inverses
 * Resource arbitrators
-* General purpose elliptical curve point modules
+* General purpose elliptical curve point and element modules
-  - Supports point multiplication, addition, doubling in Fp and Fp^2
+  - Point multiplication, doubling, adding up to Fp^12 (towered over Fp^6 and Fp^2)
+  - Element inversion
+  - Multiplication by non-residue for use in towering
+  - Exponentiation of Fp^12 elements

 ## zcash_fpga